leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ```

 Lean's macro system contains everything needed not only to provide a convenient syntax for queries, but also to arrange for the error messages to be helpful.
+Unfortunately, it is beyond the scope of this book to provide a description of implementing languages with Lean macros.
 An indexed family such as `Query` is probably best as the core of a typed database interaction library, rather than its user interface.

 ## Exercises

 ### Dates

 Define a structure to represent dates.
 Add it to the `DBType` universe and update the rest of the code accordingly.
-Provide whatever extra `DBExpr` constructors that seem to make sense.
+Provide the extra `DBExpr` constructors that seem to be necessary.

 ### Nullable Types